Logicify/mautic-theme-skeleton/README.md

 # Mautic Theme Skeleton

-A skeleton for the Mautic theme with configured SCSS compiler, css inliner and minifier.
+A skeleton for the Mautic theme with configured SCSS compiler, css inliner and html minifier.

 This repository might be used as good start for configuring theme development process as well as a tool for building more complicated pieces of emails (something which is hard to develop in Mautic's content editor).